 If you are looking for a career that incorporates travel, business and customer relations, then studying a Travel and Tourism course could be a good option for you.
 The travel and tourism industry is one of the biggest in the world and can provide a wealth of employment opportunities around the globe.

-To enable you be successful in this fast-paced and ever-changing industry, this one-year HNC programme will equip you with the core skills and knowledge in all aspects of travel and tourism management.
+To enable you to be successful in this fast-paced and ever-changing industry, this one-year HNC programme will equip you with the core skills and knowledge in all aspects of travel and tourism management.
 This can lead to progression into a wide range of career opportunities such as working in the airline industry, holiday companies, cruise ships, hotels and theme parks.
 Other employment opportunities could include working in event management, marketing or even logistics.
 This course can also lead to further study including the Level 5 HND programme in Travel and Tourism Management.